katennny/SQL-Project/Movie Rental Stores.md

 The Sakila sample database is designed to represent a DVD rental store.
 The Sakila sample database still borrows film and actor names from the Dell sample database.

 I wrote SQL to manage a chain of movie rental stores, for example,
-- Tracktheinventorylevelanddeterminewhethertherentalcanhappen
+- Track the inventory level and determine whether the rental can happen
-- Managecustomerinformationandidentifyloyaltycustomers
+- Manage customer in formation and identify loyalty customers
-- Monitorcustomers’owingbalanceandfindoverdueDVDs
+- Monitor customers’ owing balance and find overdue DVDs

 This project can be considered as a typical retail-related business case, because it has the main metrics that can be found in any retailer’s real database, such Walmart, Shoppers, Loblaws, Amazon...

 ## Exercise 1